cloudevents/spec/spec.md

 - `URI-reference`
 - `Timestamp`

-In particular, `Any` and `Map` values are not allowed in context attributes, including in extension attributes.
+In particular, `Any` and `Map` values MUST NOT be used in context attributes, including in extension attributes.

 ### REQUIRED Attributes